Glorifying God through All We Think, Say and Do

 From Peter's quote of Psalm 16:8-10 above, we can see that Jesus went to hell and was glad that his soul would not be left there.
 For Peter goes on to say: Men and brethren, let me freely speak unto you of the patriarch David, that he is both dead and buried, and his sepulchre is with us unto this day.
 Therefore being a prophet, and knowing that God had sworn with an oath to him, that of the fruit of his loins, according to the flesh, he would raise up Christ to sit on his throne; He seeing this before spake of the resurrection of Christ, that his soul was not left in hell, neither his flesh did see corruption.
 (Acts 2:29-31) From the Gospel of Luke, we can see that hell is hot and thus a place of torment: the rich man also died, and was buried; And in hell he lift up his eyes, being in torments, and seeth Abraham afar off, and Lazarus in his bosom.
 And he cried and said, Father Abraham, have mercy on me, and send Lazarus, that he may dip the tip of his finger in water, and cool my tongue; for I am tormented in this flame.
 (Luke 16:22-24)

 Also, we see that Jesus said he must spend three days and night in the heart of the earth: For as Jonas was three days and three nights in the whale's belly; so shall the Son of man be three days and three nights in the heart of the earth.
 (Matthew 12:40) So, for us to understand what Jesus meant when he said "as Jonah was" concerning the three days and nights in the whale's belly, we must read what Jonah had to say about it: Then Jonah prayed unto the LORD his God out of the fish's belly, And said, I cried by reason of mine affliction unto the LORD, and he heard me; out of the belly of hell cried I, and thou heardest my voice.
 (Jonah 2:1-2) So, form Jonah's own words, we can see that the heart of the earth was a place of affliction and was describe as hell as well.
+And let's remember that Jesus said "in the volume of the book it is written of me" (Hebrews 10:7) which shows that these words of Jonah was speaking of Jesus Christ in hell .
 Also, we can see that Jesus went through the "pains of death," but God raised him up out of it: Him, being delivered by the determined purpose and foreknowledge of God, you have taken by lawless hands, have crucified, and put to death; "whom God raised up, having loosed the pains of death, because it was not possible that He should be held by it.
 (Acts 2:23-24)

 I Say to You Today

 And he said unto Jesus, Lord, remember me when thou comest into thy kingdom.
-And Jesus said unto him, Verily I say unto thee, To day shalt thou be with me in paradise.
-(Luke 23:42-43)
+(Luke 23:42)

 It is Finished